k5cents/models-markets/README.md

 This is not the most useful test for predictive usefulness.
 The model is generally more confident in both correct and incorrect predictions.
-Reducing probabalistic forecasts to binary correct/incorrect based on the 50% line removes all nuance.
+Reducing a probabalistic forecast to either correct or incorrect removes all nuance.

 ![confidence by week](plots/plot_confidence.png)